dese1849/YaYa-PII-SC---Full-stack-Developer-Coding-Test/README.md

 📦 **Installation & Setup**
 1. Clone this repo:
     •	git clone https://github.com/dese1849/YaYa-PII-SC---Full-stack-Developer-Coding-Test.git
-    •	cd yaya-wallet-dashboard
+    •	cd YaYa-PII-SC---Full-stack-Developer-Coding-Test
 2. Install dependencies:
     •	npm install
 3. Create .env file in root with:
     •	API_KEY=your_api_key
     •	API_SECRET=your_api_secret
     •	BASE_URL=https://sandbox.yayawallet.com/api/en
-4. Run development server:
+4. Run Front End server:
     •	npm run dev
-5.	or for backend if separate:
-    •		npm run server
+5. Backend server:
+    •	Node Server.js
 ________________________________________
-🔍 Testing the Solution
+🔍** **Testing the Solutio**n**
     1. Open the dashboard in browser.
-    2. Use the search bar to query by ID, sender, receiver, or cause.
+    2. Use the search bar to query by  sender, receiver, ID or cause.
     3. Use pagination controls to navigate pages.
     4. Check visual indicators:
             o	Green = Incoming
             o	Red = Outgoing
 ________________________________________
-🔒 Security
+🔒 **Security**
-    1. API credentials are stored in .env (not hardcoded).
+    1. API credentials are stored in .env.
     2. .env is ignored via .gitignore.
-    3. Only minimal required info is exposed to frontend.
 ________________________________________
-Assumptions
+**Assumptions**
     1. Authentication guide from YaYa Wallet API was followed.
-    2. Current user is predefined in Dhashborad Page (for identifying incoming/outgoing transactions).
+    2. currentUserAccount is predefined in Dhashborad Page with the name of  "yayawalletpi" (for identifying incoming/outgoing transactions).
     3. Basic error handling for API failures is included.
 Author
-Developed by Desalegn Wendimu Tadese.
+Developed by Desalegn Wendimu Tadese (MSc).